 How do you personalize customer service?
 Collecting customer data can help you personalize your interactions with customers.
 To encourage consumers to part with their valuable personal data, you’ll need to demonstrate value.

-The key to successfully collecting customer data showing shoppers how it brings them value.
+The key to successfully collecting customer data is showing shoppers how it brings them value.

 In exchange for customers’ names, email addresses, and phone numbers, consider offering them perks to improve the shopping experience: